mafacturation/ma-facturation-php-client/README.md

 ## Usage

 You can use the client like this, by passing the API key to the constructor.
-The API key can be found in the MaFacturation settings.
+The API key can be found in the Mafacturation settings.

 Tenancy is supported by passing the tenant ID to the constructor.
-The tenant ID can be found in the MaFacturation settings.
+The tenant ID can be found in the Mafacturation settings.

 ```php
 use Mafacturation\Mafacturation;